z3qi/CSE141L/README.md

-Hi!
+Instructions for Running the Code

-The top modules are the int2flt.sv, flt2int.sv, and fltflt.sv.
-The only difference between them is the "problem_top" signal, which is "00" for problem 1, "01" for problem 2, and "10" for problem 3.
+To run the code, begin with the top-level modules: int2flt.sv, flt2int.sv, and fltflt.sv.
+The only difference between these modules is the problem_top signal, which determines the specific problem to run: 00 for Problem 1, 01 for Problem 2, and 10 for Problem 3.
+Apart from this signal, the structure of these top modules remains identical.

-The rest of these top modules are the same.
+Next, ensure that the contents of the mach_code.txt file are updated with the corresponding machine code for the specific problem you are testing.

-To run the codes, you have to change the contents of file "mach_code.txt" to each corresponding machine codes.
+Finally, replace ProgCtrl.sv with ProgCtrl_revised.sv when synthesizing the code.
+While ProgCtrl.sv works fine on EDAPlayground, the revised version, ProgCtrl_revised.sv, is necessary for proper synthesis.